-- Pursue a multi-pronged approach that balances the urgency of understanding and finding new treatments for ill Veterans of the 1990 -1991 Gulf War (short-term) with the need to do new studies on a national cohort/community of Gulf War Veterans (long-term). - Short-Term Plans: Re-issue new initiative Requests for Applications (RFA) twice a year to regularly request submission of new proposals and revisions of previously reviewed, but not funded, applications and maintain the current level of effort on four previous research initiatives from 2002, 2004, 2005 and 2009. - Long-Term Plans: Design and implement a new study of a National cohort of Gulf War Veterans to include a Genome Wide Association Study (GWAS) and other elements.
+- 1. Pursue a multi-pronged approach that balances the urgency of understanding and finding new treatments for ill Veterans of the 1990 1991 Gulf War (short-term) with the need to do new studies on a national cohort/community of Gulf War Veterans (long-term). - Short-Term Plans: Re-issue new initiative Requests for Applications (RFA) twice a year to regularly request submission of new proposals and revisions of previously reviewed, but not funded, applications and maintain the current level of effort on four previous research initiatives from 2002, 2004, 2005 and 2009. - Long-Term Plans: Design and implement a new study of a National cohort of Gulf War Veterans to include a Genome Wide Association Study (GWAS) and other elements.
 This project is being developed and reviewed within the VA Cooperative Studies Program, which has extensive experience in developing multi-site VA clinical trials and clinical studies.
 The target for completion of the study design and implementation of this new study is September 2010. - 2.
 Maintain funding levels for Gulf War research as close as possible to the \$15M per year recommended in the report language of the appropriation bill for VA Medical and Prosthetics Research.
-Redirect unobligated funds from the third University of Texas Southwestern (UTSW) contract period to other VA-funded Gulf War research projects moving in similar directions to the UTSW research and using research capacities within VA.
+Unobligated funds from the third UTSW contract period (FY 2009) will be retained for use in FY 2010 and FY 2011 for modifications and close-out costs of previously approved task orders under the contract and for data transfer costs at the conclusion of the contract (see Appendix A).